There are many incredible things to do in Oxford.

 But Oxford isn’t just history on steroids.
 It’s also a thriving and bustling modern city.
 University life is still dominant, but now Oxford is as equally known for being akin to Silicon Valley, with world-leading businesses making the city home.

 As a result, Oxford has a charm which is quite unlike anywhere else and certainly has something for everyone.
-There is an enormous amount for the visitor to do, so much that once you’ve been to Oxford, I’m sure you’ll go again.
+There is an enormous amount of things to do for visitors, so much that once you’ve been to Oxford, I’m sure you’ll go again.

 So without further ado, let me dive into my top picks of things to do in Oxford.

-GOOD TO KNOW: While I recommend spending at least a couple of days there to take in all that it has to offer, you can easily visit Oxford on day trips from London.
+While I recommend spending at least a couple of days in Oxford to take in all that it has to offer, you can easily visit on day trips from London.
 You may want to check out the best day-tour options here.

 The Best Things To Do In Oxford